RjSup/Graphics_Engine_Learning/about.md

 using resources like chern0, scratchapixel, learnopengl, etc.

-OoenGL works as a state machine - tell what to do uses state
+OpenGL works as a state machine - tell what to do uses state

 1. to build a window context
    * init glfw